General University Information

 Choosing a research area

 In choosing a topic, students should keep in mind the research interests and expertise of the staff in the Department.
 Wherever possible the Department tries to accommodate student interests, so long as these are consistent with available staff expertise.
+Feel free to discuss your proposal topic with a potential supervisor.

 Students should also bear in mind the location of major source materials for a proposed thesis.
 The Hocken Collections provides Otago students with an excellent range of New Zealand and Pacific sources but it does not cover all areas.
 Some source material may be located outside Dunedin.